 Data collected on paper are stored securely when not in current use.
 When projects are completed, personally-identifiable information required for data collection are destroyed securely for confidentiality purposes.

 Whenever possible, Education Futures LLC uses its in-house suite of tools for data collection and storage.
 Electronic data are kept in one or multiple the following secure systems:

 - A shared, network drive on one of the servers maintained and serviced by Education Futures LLC.
 Access to files are limited to employees only.

-- A server hosted in a secured data center.
+- A server hosted in a data center, secured physically, technologically, and through human measures.
 Data stored on Education Futures LLC Web server are protected through sets of firewall rules that govern access to the server’s network adapters—each minimalized to its specific function.
 The only types of network traffic that the server accepts are https (SSL-encypted web traffic) and SSH (secure shell access).
 All unsecured http traffic to educationfutures.com is automatically re-routed to the secured https channel.
 Research data transferred online use a TLS connection with the highest, commonly supported bit encryption possible and RSA as the key exchange mechanism.